This doc explains features in ClickUp 2.0. Looking for a 1.0 doc? Check out this link!

 Why Use Subtasks?

-Turning a Parent Task Into a Subtask
+Convert a parent Task into a Subtask

 If you have one task that you want to convert to a subtask, it's quite simple.